 I’m one of those people who realised the career path I wanted to follow from an early age.
-An interest in human geography nudged me towards Town Planning and I’ve never looked back.
-Writing appeal statements during University enabled me to understand, interpret and challenge planning policy positions and develop a skill set which promoted development and the tangible benefits it can bring to clients, a locality and society in general.
+An interest in human geography nudged me towards town planning and I’ve never looked back.

-A supporter of proactive project management, I’ve developed a Town Planning toolkit designed to identify, manage and mitigate risks and help shape “first time success” comprehensive and integrated planning submissions.
+I’ve worked with the team to develop a Town Planning toolkit designed to identify, manage and mitigate risks and help shape “first time success” comprehensive and integrated Planning Design and Access Statement submissions.

 We adopt a proactive approach to client and project development and challenge ourselves to adapt, apply lessons learned and share our experiences as a team.
 I do think we go the extra mile at times, but this does tend to secure positive results.
 The various backgrounds of the team also help to strengthen our capability, competencies and outlook on life.

 Interesting fact that nobody knows about you?

 One of my life goals is to visit as many countries as my age.
 I am about four behind where I should be at the moment.
 If I can find a way to visit the Mendoza wine growing of Argentina, then I’d be a very happy and relaxed man indeed.

 - Member of the Royal Town Planning Institute